 Reporting scams or fraud

-Unemployment benefits fraud happens when someone illegally files a claim using your information.
+Unemployment benefits "imposter" fraud happens when someone illegally files a claim using your information.
 If you think someone applied for unemployment benefits using your information, report it.

 Watch for these signs: